Here are some interesting Belgium Facts which were chosen and researched by kids especially for kids.

 Here are some more Belgium facts and geography superlatives:

-Belgium is roughly the same size as the state of Maryland in the USA - or about the same size as Lesotho in Southern Africa.
+Belgium is roughly the same size as the state of Maryland in the USA - or about the same size as Lesotho.

 Brussels, the capital city, has many attractions and landmarks.
 Among these are the main landmark called 'Atomium' (shown on the image at the top of the page), the Royal Palace, the EU parliament buildings and Grand Place, also called Grote Markt.
 And dont' miss to visit the Comic Art Museum which is one of the most popular museums in Belgium.